Texas Clean Air Project

 It's time for ExxonMobil to clean up its act

-ExxonMobil has broken clean air laws at its Baytown oil refinery near Houston on more than 1,000 separate occasions during the past five years — compounding Texas' pollution problems and endangering the health of nearby residents.
+ExxonMobil has broken clean air laws at its Baytown oil refinery and chemical plants near Houston on more than 4,000 separate occasions since 2005 — compounding Texas' pollution problems and endangering the health of nearby residents.

 With Gov. Rick Perry's environmental agency looking the other way, it's clear we need to take firm action to force one of Texas' biggest polluters to clean up its act.